 The Importance of Received Commission Accounting in Sales Management

 Commission accounting is a key part of good sales management.
-It is closely linked to how well the sales team performs and to different business transactions.
+It is closely linked to how well the sales team performs and to different business transactions, including policies like clawbacks in sales commissions.

 Accurate commission accounting can motivate sales staff to meet and exceed targets.
 When salespeople know their commissions are tracked correctly, morale is boosted.